andrzejpol/fetch-api/README.md

 # Fetch api project

-Small application for testing an randomuser API.
+Small application for testing the randomuser API.
 Made with JS and fetch method.